4.04 from 52 votes

 Easy Pasta Salad Variations

-I enjoy this salad literally all summer long.
-I love making a big batch of it at the beginning of the week and then eat it all week long.
+I love making a big batch of this trip-color pasta salad at the beginning of the week and then eat it all week long.
 It gets more and more flavorful as it sits in the refrigerator.
 Below are some of my favorite add-ins or variations to this Tri-Color Pasta Salad recipe.

 • Pasta: While I love using tricolor rotini, some other good pasta choices are bow ties, macaroni, medium or small shells, orzo, and Radiatore pasta.